8th Summer Institute on Basic Immigration

 June 3-7, 2019 | Woodland Baptist Church, 15315 Huebner Rd, San Antonio, TX 78248

-A 40-hour basic immigration law seminar with training sessions taught by a staff of experienced immigration attorneys and accredited representatives.
-Provides a comprehensive survey of immigration law and procedure, with special emphasis on family-based immigration law.
-This intensive training event is designed for individuals who wish to apply for Department of Justice (DOJ) accreditation.
-The DOJ allows non-attorney staff of non-profit and religious organizations to practice immigration law.
+The Immigration Service and Aid Center will offer a 40-hour Summer Institute on Basic Immigration Law in San Antonio, Texas this summer.
+Training sessions will be taught by a staff of experienced immigration attorneys and accredited representatives and will provide a comprehensive survey of immigration law and procedure, with special emphasis on family-based immigration law.
+This intensive training event is designed for individuals who wish to apply for Department of Justice accreditation or need continuing education.
+The Department of Justice allows non-attorney staff of social, charitable and religious non-profit organizations to practice immigration law.
 ISAAC's Summer Institute is a valuable tool for those who seek to serve their immigrant community.

 Registration includes lunch.
 Accommodations, meals, and required textbook are not included.